barryclark/jekyll-now/_posts/2017-1-1-pa_and_git.md

 You can also add files and commit in one go: git commit -am "Going for broke"

+If you want to sync your git with the remote one (like when you've added a branch): git remote update

 Creating a new branch